Psychotherapists

 Jessica Baum, LMHC, CAP

 Jessica Baum is the owner and founder of Relationship Institute of Palm Beach.
 She has an undergraduate degree from Fordham University and holds a Master’s degree in Mental Health Counseling from South University.
-As a certified substance abuse specialist, her focus is chemical abuse, co-dependency, and anxiety.
-Jessica is also a certified Imago Therapist.
-Using the Imago approach, Jessica helps treat family systems and couples issues with an extensive knowledge on relationships.
-Jessica also uses this approach in family programs she runs for treatment centers.
-She also has extensive training in psychodrama and experiential therapy.
-She is also skilled in cognitive therapy and dialectical behavior therapy.
-She is trained in EMDR therapy and Post Induction Therapy and has done a copious amount of work with trauma.
-Jessica’s own personal core belief is centered around the importance of connection.
-Connection and understanding of ourselves, as well as how that relates to how we connect in the world.
-She believes that the crux of most personal struggles can be attributed to a lack of true understanding and personal connection.
-It is that disconnect in the world which ultimately leads to pain.
-Jessica founded Relationship Institute of Palm Beach to help heal, foster happiness, and restore hope in the individuals and families she works with.
+As a certified substance abuse specialist, her focus is on chemical abuse, co-dependency, and anxiety.
+Jessica is also a certified Imago therapist helping to treat family systems and couples issues, and she also uses this effective approach in family programs she runs for treatment centers.
+She has extensive training in psychodrama and experiential therapy and is skilled in both cognitive and dialectical behavior therapy.
+Extensively trained in interpersonal neurobiology, EMDR therapy, and post-induction therapy, she has done a copious amount of work with trauma.

 Julia Newlin Smith, LMFT